JuliusDude/JuliusDude/README.md

 - Passionate about coding and tech!
 - Python enthusiast 🐍 (but also comfortable with C & Java)
-- Always eager to learn, build, and explore new things in AI/ML and software development.
+- Always eager to learn, build, and explore new things in AI/ML, software development, and cyber security.

 ---